moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 #### Cell Reference Architecture

-The reference architecture/ size of a Cell will likely be smalled than the existing GitLab.com platform, therefore we should probably consider introducing different maximum rate limits based on this reduced capacity.
+The reference architecture/ size of a Cell will likely be smaller than the existing GitLab.com platform, therefore we should probably consider introducing different maximum rate limits based on this reduced capacity.

 ### Organization IDs in URLs